A photographer’s guide to shooting Hyrox events

 5 Find unusual locations around the venue

 Each venue has pockets: skylights, weird side corridors, reflective surfaces.
-Explore before the event starts.
-Find your frames.
-Some spots may not work at all—but others will surprise you.
+I like to explore these before the event starts.

 6 Tech + Workflow Considerations